SaleJuice/surrogate-fish/README.md

 ![pose regulation in eight curve](./figs/pr-hard.svg)

 PS: The 'il-pid' represent the Imitation Learning (IL) policy based on 'pid' controller.
 The 'rl-hard' represent the policy after learning in the hard-level env.

+## Conclusions

+1. Do NOT use REINFORCE algorithm, it is slow, unstable.
+2. Dynamics limited (by Central Pattern Generator(CPG)) robotic fish can NOT do sharp turning.
+3. In current scenario (surrogate model), DRL does NOT demostrate advantage compare to PID in motion performance (episodic return).

 ## References